Property Scores — 04 of 08

 How It Works

-Three independent signals, each visible in the response.
+Three independent signals, each visible in the response, combined into an indicative BAL.

-We query official bushfire-prone area mapping live in every state and territory except the NT: Victoria, NSW, Queensland, WA, SA, Tasmania and the ACT.
+We check the address against official bushfire-prone area mapping in every state and territory except the NT: Victoria, NSW, Queensland, WA, SA, Tasmania and the ACT.
+For most of those states the check runs against our own full copy of the state's overlay dataset rather than calling the state service at that moment, and every response says which basis answered.
 A designation drives assessment requirements and construction standards, so it anchors the score.

 From ESA WorldCover 10-metre satellite land cover we measure the actual vegetation around the address: tree cover, shrub and grassland, and how continuous it is.
 Not a proxy, the real land surface.

 Fire runs uphill.
-We sample 30m Copernicus elevation in a ring around the address and derive the local slope.
+We sample laser-surveyed bare-earth elevation (national terrain model outside LiDAR coverage) in a ring around the address and derive the local slope.
 Outside elevation coverage the response says not_assessed rather than assuming flat ground.

 Why Slope Matters